Cycling in South Wales

 Cycle Tech Rhondda (Rhondda)

-Ogmore Valley Wheelers CC (Bridgend)
+Ogmore Valley Wheelers (Bridgend)

 Club and social rides, time trials, coaching and turbo sessions